Find Affordable College Courses

 9 Yearly Graduations

 University of Maine comes in at #4 on our list of the most popular colleges offering master's degrees in marine science.
-Roughly 11,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,640 per year, while in-state graduate students, on average, pay $9,738 per year.
-For the 2020-2021 academic year, 9 master's degrees were handed out to marine science majors at UMaine.
-About 78% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,000 per year, while in-state graduate students, on average, pay $10,026 per year.
+During the most recent year for which we have data, 9 people received their master's degree in marine science from UMaine.
+About 100% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #5